Use of Cryptography in Malware Obfuscation: Non-Evasive Obfuscation Techniques

 \section{Non-Evasive Obfuscation Techniques}

 We first summarise some techniques that do not evade detection in our model.
 The main reason being that the decryption routine is shipped with the program.
 The obfuscation technique is simple: encrypt part(s) of the malware using an encryption algorithm.
-The encrypted components are decrypted on run-time.
-Thus, such obfuscation (in principle) is detectable both via static and dynamic analysis, since detection amounts to finding the decryption routine within the program.
+The encrypted components are decrypted at run-time.
+Thus, such obfuscation (in principle) is detectable both via static and dynamic analysis, since detection amounts to finding the decryption routine within the program, running it to decrypt the encrypted components and analyzing them in the clear.
 In our model, this would mean that the error of the detector will remain the same after such obfuscation is applied.
 Since these are the predominant techniques used by real-world malware authors~\cite{MAIORCA201516}, we nonetheless enlist some of them.
 Example usage of these techniques are in string encryption~\cite{hidden-str-obfs, wermke-obfs-google-play}.
 Here, only the string (such as a URL) is encrypted.
 Once again, the decryption key is provided within the program so that the string can be decrypted at run-time.
 Similarly, they can be used in class encryption: e.g., DEX file encryption~\cite{wermke-obfs-google-play}: this again suffers from the same aforementioned problem.
 These techniques in essence are similar to the use of ``packing'' in malware, which uses compression to evade detection.
 Needless to say that decompression is done at run-time.